Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 If that seems too complicated, you can also use one of the [release firmware](https://github.com/Bastardkb/qmk_userspace/releases/latest) builds.

-If you are compiling for the Dilemma V3/Dilemma MAX V3, you can check the [specific instructions here][dilemma].

 # Pre-requisites

 ## BastardKB userspace